our identity is changing/has changed

 95. The Quiltmaker’s Gift by Jeff Brumbeau

-96. The Snowy Day by Ezra Jack Keats
+96. The Snowy Day by Ezra Jack Keats check

 97. The Story About Ping by Marjorie Flack